Skip to main content

 • Diagnostic Testing ∞ The program pays for a biometric screening but does not tie any reward to the specific results of that screening.

 Because these programs do not condition rewards on health outcomes, they are generally viewed as less intrusive and are subject to fewer regulations.
-They can be offered as part of a or as a standalone benefit.
+They can be offered as part of a group health plan or as a standalone benefit.
 The key is that they do not penalize individuals for their underlying health status.

 Health-Contingent Wellness Programs